AlizaM/GenMed-Rare/README.md

 # GenMed-Rare

 A PyTorch-based medical computer vision project focused on improving rare disease classification through synthetic data augmentation.
-Uses Stable Diffusion with LoRA fine-tuning to generate synthetic chest X-rays for augmenting rare medical cases, with comprehensive binary classification experiments on the NIH Chest X-ray dataset.
+The pipeline integrates two complementary generative approaches — Stable Diffusion with LoRA fine-tuning and a conditional GAN (cGAN) — to generate synthetic chest X-rays for rare pathology classes, with comprehensive binary and three-class classification experiments on the NIH ChestX-ray14 dataset.

 ## Project Overview

 This project addresses the challenge of medical image classification for rare diseases by synthesizing additional training data using generative models.
-The pipeline compares classification performance on rare cases (e.g., Fibrosis) vs common cases (e.g., Effusion) with and without synthetic data augmentation from diffusion models.
+The pipeline compares classification performance on rare cases (e.g., Fibrosis) vs common cases (e.g., Effusion) with and without synthetic data augmentation from both diffusion models and a conditional GAN, evaluating their downstream impact on rare-class sensitivity.

-## Current Implementation Status ✅
+## Current Implementation Status - Diffusion based augmentation (- Aliza) ✅

 ### ✅ Prior-based Diffusion Training
 - **Medical Model**: `danyalmalik/stable-diffusion-chest-xray` (pre-trained on chest X-rays)